 - Information about the contents of the order (barcodes, quantity, item name, etc.).

 After signing the contract, the buyer uses ORDERS to send the seller a list and quantity of goods ordered.

 Typically, a buyer creates the order in his ERP system (the most popular are SAP ERP, Microsoft Dynamics, Oracle JD Edwards EnterpriseOne).
 The created Purchase Order is instantly converted into an EDIFACT ORDERS message which is immediately sent to the seller.
 The seller must receive the EDIFACT message and quickly process it.
-He should transmit a Purchase Order Response (ORDRSP) (which we will talk about later in this article) in response to the Purchase Order received.
+He should transmit a Purchase Order Response (ORDRSP) in response to the Purchase Order received.

 EDIFACT and ERP/CRM integration

-In order for companies to save time and money due to the processing of a huge amount of information received from their buyers, and without increasing their human resources, most of them opt for the integration of their EDI/EDIFACT messages within their ERP systems.
+To save time and money by processing the vast amount of information received from business partners, most companies (both retailers and suppliers) choose to integrate their EDI / EDIFACT messages into their ERP systems.
 Basically, with integration, they connect the received EDI messages and push it directly to their ERP software, through Integration Connectors designed specifically to synchronize and integrate into their ERP systems.